-You use Logitech Gaming Software to help control and customize all of the different settings for your logitech devices, including:
+You use Logitech gaming software to help control and customize all of the different settings for your Logitech devices, including:

 However, if you are trying to use something new or you want to install the new Logitech gaming software and it gets stuck, you’re not alone.
 There have been many instances where the Logitech Gaming Software won’t load on Windows.

-In this guide, we will teach you how to resolve this issue without the need for research or struggling.
+In this guide, we will teach you how to resolve this issue without the need for research or struggle.
 We’ve compiled some of the best methods people have found to fix it and keep the problem solved.